Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 40 years or older

-We can use this column in a regression model to compute the difference in birth weight for young and old fathers compared to the others.
+We can use the result in a regression model to compute the difference in birth weight for young and old fathers compared to the others.

 formula = 'BIRTHWGT ~ YO_DAD'